Are you planning on driving in France? Get up to speed with everything you need to know with our guide to driving and parking in France.

 Foreign driving licenses in France: who needs a French driver’s license?

-If you’re from the European Union (EU), or European Economic Area (EEA – EU plus Iceland, Norway, and Lichtenstein), you can use your own driving license to drive in France indefinitely.
+If you’re from an EU country or European Economic Area (EEA – EU plus Iceland, Norway, and Lichtenstein), you can use your own driving license to drive in France indefinitely.

-Everyone else can use their own license for one year after arrival (accompanied by a translation/international driving permit if it’s not in French) and then must get a French driver’s license.
-Depending on your nationality, it may be possible to simply exchange your foreign license for a French license; if your country doesn’t have an agreement with France, you may need to pass a theory and/or a practical driving test.
+Everyone else can use their own license for one year after arrival and then must get a French driver’s license.
+Depending on your nationality, it may be possible to simply exchange your foreign license for a French license; if your country doesn’t have an agreement with France, you may need to pass a theory or a driving test.
 See what conditions apply to you in Expatica’s guide to foreign driving licenses in France.

 Importing a car from abroad